500px/legacy-api-documentation/endpoints/photo/POST_photos.md

 ***

 ## Return format
 Status code 200, along with a JSON array containing photo and 'upload_key' keys, where value of photo is an object representing the Photo information in **[short format][]**, and **['upload_key'](https://github.com/500px/api-documentation/blob/master/authentication/upload_key.md)** is the token to be used by the client to upload the file.
+Also included is **['presigned_post'](https://github.com/500px/api-documentation/blob/master/authentication/presigned_post.md)** this is to be used for authenticating a direct upload to S3.

 ***